Roboxtools/ArtKeyboard/README.md

 **KNOWN ISSUES**

+-only compatible with adafruit nrf52 v0.9.4 board library

 -pairing windows and ipad at same time generated errors if this happen unpair all machine and only pair with one machine

 -pin 16 after a year of use shortcircuit I'm not clear if is a problem on my soldering or with the pin if this happen just reroute to another pin